Hilliard Martial Arts Center

 Brian Jones

 Brian has trained in the Martial Arts for over thirty years.
 He holds a 3rd degree black belt in American Kenpo, and first degree black belts in Shotokan and Tae Kwon Do.
-He began training at HMAC under Master Dan McConnell in 2006 and currently holds the rank of Lakan Lima (fifth degree Black Belt) in United Modern Arnis.
+He began training at HMAC under Grand Master Dan McConnell in 2006 and currently holds the rank of Lakan Anim (sixth degree Black Belt) in United Modern Arnis.

 Josh Comston

 Prior to joining the HMAC Josh trained in Haganah, an Israeli martial art as well as in Mixed Martial Arts.
-Josh started training in United Modern Arnis under Master Dan McConnell in 2006.
-He is currently ranked Lakan Lima (fifth Degree Black Belt) in United Modern Arnis and Trainer Level I in Renegade Jeet Kune Do with Datu Kelly Worden’s NSI.
+Josh started training in United Modern Arnis under Grand Master Dan McConnell in 2006.
+He is currently ranked Lakan Anim (sixth Degree Black Belt) in United Modern Arnis and Trainer Level I in Renegade Jeet Kune Do with Datu Kelly Worden’s NSI.
 Josh also holds the rank of nikkyu in Aikido.

 Greg Gregoriades